FlareTiming/flaretiming/www-hakyll/posts/2019-02-28-give-a-little.rst

         <div class="content">
           <p class="title">Zoomed in to Tag WELLIN</p>
           <p>At this zoom level, we can see that the filled area is not flown
-          through but the line around the turnpoint cylinder is.
+          through but the border line around the turnpoint cylinder is.
           </p>
           <div class="content">
             <figure class="image">